-When building a new website, choosing to build a static or dynamic website is one of the first decisions that web designers make.
+When you're creating a new website, deciding between a static or dynamic setup is one of the first choices you'll encounter.

 To make the right decision, you need to understand the difference between the two.